Webster Pass (Colorado)

-Webster Pass, elevation 12103 ft, is a mountain pass that crosses the Continental Divide in the Front Range of the Rocky Mountains of Colorado in the United States.
-Originally known as Handcart Pass, the name changed in the 1870s after the Webster brothers constructed a toll road.
+Webster Pass, elevation 12104 ft, is a mountain pass that crosses the Continental Divide in the Front Range of the Rocky Mountains of Colorado in the United States.
+Originally known as Handcart Pass, the name was changed in 1878 after the Webster brothers of the Montezuma Silver Mining Company converted the pass into a toll road.
+The name Handcart refers to the small handcarts which miners would use to haul their outfits over the pass.
+The pass was abandoned when miners could not find gold in paying quantities.